A Guide to becoming a Product Designer - Part II

 Leona comes from a multidisciplinary background varying in architecture, digital product development and design.
-After working at tech giants like SAP labs, Apple, and Autodesk, she dabbled in entrepreneurship in the past two years founding a startup, Airgora.
+After working at tech giants like SAP labs, Apple, and Autodesk, she founded startup, Airgora, an open community marketplace for designers and design companies

 Blake is a designer and educator working at the intersection of technology and design.
 Blake has designed interactive experiences, connected products, mobile and web interfaces, and environments for a range of clients including Google, CBS, the Exploratorium Science Museum, and the United States Department of Defense.

 Currently, he works as a designer at Google ATAP and teaches at California College of the Arts.
 Blake studied Architecture and Urban Planning at CCA and Cal Poly, SLO.